rizac/stream2segment/README.md

 part) available after install via the command `s2s` on the terminal (type `s2s --help` to show all subcommands).

-> **Note** the program supports SQLite and Postgres as backend databases.
-  For massive downloads (as a rule of thumb: &ge; 1 million segments) we suggest to use Postgres, and we **strongly** suggest running the program on computers with at least **16GB** of RAM

 A detailed documentation is available online in the **[github wiki page](https://github.com/rizac/stream2segment/wiki)**, but you can also simply start the program via the command `init` ( `s2s init --help` for details) which creates several fully documented examples files that you can immediately start to configure and modify:

- - A download configuration file (in YAML syntax with all parameters documented) to start the download routine:
+ 1 A download configuration file (in YAML syntax with all parameters documented) to start the download routine:
    ```bash
    s2s download -c <config_file> ...
    ```

+   > **Note** the program supports SQLite and Postgres as backend databases.
+     For massive downloads (as a rule of thumb: &ge; 1 million segments) we suggest to use Postgres, and we **strongly** suggest running the program on computers with at least **16GB** of RAM

- - A Jupyter notebook tutorial with examples, for user who prefer this approach instead of the processing module described below, in order to work with downloaded data
+ 2 A Jupyter notebook tutorial with examples, for user who prefer this approach instead of the processing module described below, in order to work with downloaded data

- - A Python module `paramtable.py` with relative configuration in YAML syntax.
+ 3 A Python module `paramtable.py` with relative configuration in YAML syntax.
    The module is a working example showing how to process downloaded data to create a parametric table in either CSV or HDF format, and can be renamed or modified for all user needs, following few simple documented